Kernix13/javascript-cheat-sheet/function-examples.md

 ### Randon stuff

+- **freeCodeCamp**: Functions are considered first class objects in JavaScript, which means they can be used like any other object.
+They can be saved in variables, stored in an object, or passed as function arguments.

 Web Dev Simplied: Once You Realize This You Will Never Struggle With Callbacks Again
 - Functions are variables just like everything else: